AdenWhitworth/checkmate-AI/README.md

     - **Multi-Task Learning Potential**: The midgame model highlights the effectiveness of multi-task learning for chess prediction tasks.
 By incorporating legal moves and evaluations, the model improves contextual understanding, making it better suited for complex midgame scenarios.
     - **Dataset Size Impact**: The accuracy and top-k performance of the model improved significantly as the number of preprocessed games increased.
 However, only 3,200 games were used due to the high preprocessing overhead (~10 hours per 1,000 games).
 Future work could explore processing larger datasets (e.g., 10,000 games) to evaluate the impact of dataset size on accuracy and convergence.

+##### **Inference Process**:

+The current model takes a very different approach than all the previos that I have trained in order to predict the next best move.
+Previous models were trained off a whole game and expected to produce the next best move at any point in the game.
+As discussed in the previous models section, this had some draw backs and is why the current model is actually two models and a table base.
+Specifically, an individual model trained on opening moves of grand masters and annotated with an opening book, an individual model trained on middle game moves of grand masters and annotated legal moves with stockfish evaluations, and access to the Lichess 7 piece table base for endgame play.

+It was determined that the best phase split for training the models and using the table base was the following: first 10 moves in the game are the opening, seven pieces left on the board indicates end game, and everything else is considered middle game.
+Splitting it this was resulted in different inferance considerations for each of the phases.

+1. Opening Inferance:

+The opening model is pretty stripped down, so the inferance process does not require to many steps.
+Using the vocabulary model mapings saved during training allows for inputs to be converted to tensors, and the outputs to be converted back to a uci chess move.
+The imputs are just the current fen and an array of ten or less uci moves.
+The output is an array of move probabilities and the predicted outcome of the game based on the highest probable move.

+2. Middle Game Inferance:

+Stragetically, the middle game is much more complex than the opening which typically follow similar patterns.
+This is reflected by a more complex inferance process for the middle game.
+The process of using the vocabulary for the model mappings for converting both the inputs and outputs is still the same as the opening inference.
+The input is also the same, the fen of the current position and all the uci moves leading up to this position in an array.
+Because the middle model is both a policy and value output, there are a few different strategies to producing the best move.
+The first strategy is to only consider the policy output probabilies and return the best move purely based on this.
+With ingame testing, it was observed that this approach caused unnessecary blunders.
+Because of the model accuracy during training, the policy output was not confident in the best move and typically produced a few moves of similar probability.

+This takes us to the next strategy, where we consider the cp and mate evals determined by the value output along side the move probabilites in the policy output.
+To create equal terms in the weight calculation, the CP evals previously as [-500, 500] are normalized to [-1, 1].
+Mate evals are not always present as they are only shown if a mate is within 3 or less moves.
+A mate eval of zero indicates that there is none.
+A negatige mate eval is really bad and is penalized in the weight calculation as this means you are in jepardy of mate.
+A lower positive mate eval closer to 0 but not 0 is weighted better.
+Due to the model variability anything within +/- 0.01 is considered 0.

+The first weighted evaluation dynamically deteermines the best move.
+Strong positions indicated by a high CP eval are given more priority.
+Mate evals of 0 give full priority to the CP eval.
+The model tended to play timedly with just this weight alone, so a penalty was added for repeated moves and for cycling between positions to promote exploring other moves which are viable based on the weighted score.

+Some train and error resulted in a second weighted evaluation called weighted priority, which is the main way I infer moves for the middle model.
+It does the same CP and mate evaluation normalization, but it cares more about king safety in the later middle game.
+The moddle plays more aggressive at the beginning of the middle game phase by just prioritizing high cp eval moves and dynamically balancing the mate and CP weights.
+The later middle game phase indicated when less than 14 pieces are left on the board premotes moves which either cause a check of the opponent or protect your king from check.

+The last approach is to use an alpha beta prune at each half turn depth to determine the best move.
+This process uses the the same weighted scoring as before to assess the best move at each depth.
+This is then pruned at the desired input depth to find the best move.
+This approach would be the best if the model was more accurate.
+Because the current model does not play the best move, then it is hard to rely on sub optimal moves at larger depths.
+Additionally, the depth search algorithm even with a caching system of a transposition table still was extremely computationaly expensive with only depthss of 3 or 4.
+Long term as the model improves, this method of inferance will become the best option but for now the weighted priority stragegy plays the best chess by targeting the models weakkpoint of late middle game stragety.
+The middle model was much better at determining the value output of the CP and mate because there are statistically less options.
+This is why the weighted priority plays much better is because the models move probabilites become worse as the games progress do to insufficient training but the model is still accurate at current position evaluation so it is able to play a good move based on this.

+3. End Game Inferance:

+An end game table base promotes perfect endgame play.
+It is well known that we are able to calculate all the possible moves and outcomes for every chess position when there are 7 or less pieces on the board.
+Instead of training a specific model, it is better to use the readily available tablebase by Lichess to predict the next best endgame move.
+The tablebase can be stored locally, but due to storage concerns as the table base is 17TB for 7 piece table base and 160GB for 6 piece table base it was deemed more efficient to use the Lichess API.
+Sending the current endgame fen will return a list of moves with win-draw-loss value for each.
+Maximising this value will return the best endgame move.

 #### Previous Models